Of course if in doubt be sure to call a professional.

 Before doing any work on the thermostat and wiring take a picture off the wires and their connections, or write them down.
 This way you can always refer back to the original setup.

-Even though there is a industry standard for color coding wires doesn’t mean the installers followed it.
+Keep in mind even though there is an industry standard for color coding wires that doesn’t mean the installers followed it.